filipe-2/stargaze/README-en.md

 ## Description

 This project consists of a single-page website for a Space Agency called **StarGaze**.
+Our goal consists in assisting the performance and organization of the StarGaze's space operations with an intuitive system for organizing its missions.

 Technologies used:

+We used the languages HTML, CSS, and JavaScript on the frontend and Python, together with the Flask framework, on the backend.
+We also used SQLite and SQLAlchemy.

 <img src="https://skillicons.dev/icons?i=html,css,js,python,flask,git,sqlite&theme=dark" />

-## How to access 🔗
+## How to access the site 🔗

-The website will be available soon.
+The website will be available soon, and the link will be available in this repository.